6:01 PM Radar Update

 **Potential Impacts:**

-– Unsecured outdoor items may be blown around
+– Unsecured objects may be blown around

 **What to Do Now:**